-“My father David always had a great interest in all things camera related and would at times let me borrow his camera to take photographs; this could be where my interest in heritage and photography began.
+“My father David always had a great interest in all things camera related and would at times let me borrow his camera to take photographs.
+This could be where my interest in heritage and photography began.

-I remember being taken on mystery trips by my mother in the summer holidays where she would always point out places and buildings of interest.
-My father was just as bad, on car journeys he would point out places where he had worked and how they had changed over the years!
-He also proved a great asset in later years and took many slides of the surrounding area which I am now sorting through for publication in books, websites and magazines.
+“I remember being taken on mystery trips in the summer holidays by my mother, where she would point out places and buildings of interest.
+My father was just as bad.
+On car journeys he’d point out places where he’d worked and how they’d changed over the years!
+He also proved a great asset in later years, as he’d taken many slides of the surrounding area.
+Im sorting through them now, for publication in books, websites and magazines.”

-I began by writing about the paranormal myths and legends around the Fylde coast and somehow managed to get noticed by a well known ghost programme!
+“I began by writing about the paranormal myths and legends around the Fylde coast.
+Somehow I managed to get noticed by a well known ghost programme!
 This then cascaded into helping with research for the TV programme *Most Haunted* writing about the ghosts of Blackpool Pleasure Beach, the Winter Gardens and Blackpool Tower.

-I was then asked to write for the BBC Lancashire website about the top 10 ghosts and myths of haunted Blackpool, and then I found that I needed a better camera to capture photographic evidence.
+“I was then asked to write for the BBC Lancashire website about the top 10 ghosts and myths of haunted Blackpool.
+Then I found that I needed a better camera to capture photographic evidence.

-Investing in and buying a Nikon I began to move more into writing about the history and heritage of the Fylde coast and capturing the iconic images of my home town.
+“Investing in a Nikon, I began to move more into writing about the history and heritage of the Fylde coast and capturing the iconic images of my home town.
 I still go out and take *spooky shots* but they seem to appear more on my camera during the day rather than at night!
-There seem to be only so many ghost stories and myths that are about in the Fylde coast, so I thought what else can I record and began to move more into heritage photography.
+There’s only so many ghost stories and myths about the Fylde coast, so I thought what else can I record?
+It was then that I began to move more into heritage photography.

-I would give anything to get permission to explore the maze of tunnels that are underneath Blackpool Tower and the Winter Gardens – who knows what historical delights lay down there!
+Juliette says “I would give anything to get permission to explore the maze of tunnels that are underneath Blackpool Tower and the Winter Gardens.
+Who knows what historical delights lay down there!

-Through the years I have worked in many interesting places, one of which was helping my father – David, with the local hypnotic show.
-I had the great honour of working with the late ‘Richard * Lorde * Payne, if you look at the pathe news reels there is one clip of him performing in London that you can watch.
+“Through the years I have worked in many interesting places, one of which was helping my father – David, with the local hypnotic show.
+I had the great honour of working with the late ‘Richard * Lorde * Payne.
+If you look at the pathe newsreels, there’s one clip of him performing in London.
 A lot of magicians and hypnotists cite Richard as a major influence in their careers, but have found it difficult to gather any real memorabilia or press cuttings.
-I was fortunate enough to have worked with the great man and some of the shows were actually recorded for posterity so into the archive they went!
+I was fortunate enough to have worked with the great man and some of the shows were actually recorded for posterity, so into the archive they went!

-I was lucky to have access to the family photograph and ephemera archive from my late grandparents and parents who seemed to have the ‘hoarding’ gene, which was great for me with regards to seeing what Blackpool and the surround area looked like in times of a bygone era.
+“I was also lucky to have access to the family photograph and ephemera archive from my late grandparents.
+They seemed to have the ‘hoarding’ gene, which was great for me!
+Through their collection I could see what Blackpool and the surrounding area looked like in bygone times.”

-The group is great for the budding historian who can place a photograph and ask for information about the people or places and do a bit of family research.
-I have lost count of the number of times that old school chums have also rediscovered each other again!
+The group is great for the budding historian who can ask for information about people or places and do a bit of family research.
+Juliette says “I’ve lost count of the number of times that old school chums have also rediscovered each other again!